[ Updated Aug 1, 2023 ]

 About Anna Shutko

-Anna is the Super Growth Marketer at Supermetrics.
-She is the force behind Supermetrics blog, content partnerships and the upcoming Reporting Template Galleries.
+Anna is a Product Marketing Manager at Supermetrics.
+She is the force behind new product and feature releases, partnerships and reporting template galleries.
 You can find Anna’s LinkedIn profile and connect with her here.